 Waterweed (Elodea canadensis) is a rooted submergent vascular plant that tolerates low light and high sediment loads.
-It is present throughout the entire Upper Lake Whitney except for the western coves.
-Waterweed abundance in 2006 was similar to 2005 levels but are below the levels observed in 2004.
+It is present throughout the entire upper Lake Whitney except for the western coves.
+Waterweed abundance in 2006 was similar to 2005 levels but is below the levels observed in 2004.
 While the 2004 drawdown may be partially responsible, natural variability is also a factor in shallow systems such as this.

 Waterlilies (Nymphaea odorata and Nuphar variegata) are mainly peripheral species in upper Lake Whitney, but provide the densest surface cover and dominate the plant assemblage where they occur.
 Lilies cover nearly all the inlet channel and occupy a major portion of the western cove.
-Lily cover and abundance is decreased compared to the 2004 survey, but are similar to 2005 levels.
+Lily cover and abundance decreased compared to the 2004 survey, but was similar to 2005 levels.

 Benthic algal mats are not obvious in upper Lake Whitney, as they are submergent growths at the sediment-water interface.
 Algal mats are the dominant macrophytes in areas without vascular plants, but do not achieve the densities sometimes associated with nutrient rich sediments in shallow areas.
-The filamentous green alga Spirogyra was especially abundant.
+The filamentous green alga Spirogyra was especially abundant but blue-green algae mats were also observed.
 Low light and high flushing rate are probably major factors in controlling these mats, as with the phytoplankton.

 Maximum water depth in upper Lake Whitney is only about 10 ft, with much of the upper basin less than 5 ft deep.
-Surficial sediments in Upper Lake Whitney are primarily mucks and sands, with some larger rocks and various leaf litter and other woody debris.
+Surficial sediments in upper Lake Whitney are primarily mucks and sands, with some larger rocks and various leaf litter and other woody debris.

-Figure 9.
+Figure 10.
 A map of upper Lake Whitney containing aquatic macrophyte survey transects and points.

-Figure 10.
-A map of upper Lake Whitney and corresponding plant cover on June 8, 2006.

 Figure 11.
+A map of upper Lake Whitney and corresponding plant cover on June 19, 2007.

-A map of upper Lake Whitney and corresponding plant biovolume on June 8, 2006.
+Figure 12.
+A map of upper Lake Whitney and corresponding plant biovolume on June 19, 2007.

 Table 4.
-Physical characteristics (water depth, sediment type), total plant percent cover and biovolume, and plant taxa recorded at each transect point during the survey (8-June-2006).
+Physical characteristics (water depth, sediment type), total plant percent cover and biovolume, and plant taxa recorded at each transect point during the survey (19-June-2007).
 Plant taxa are reported left to right from the most abundant to the least abundant for each transect point.
 For full names of plant taxa, sediment type codes, and total plant percent cover and biovolume codes, see notes at the end of table.